tosone/tosone.github.io/content/post/cgo-is-not-go.md

 ---
-title: "cgo is not go"
+title: "CGO is not Go"
 tags: [ "Golang", "C", "CGO" ]
 date: 2018-03-10 21:14:28
 ---